marmello77/multilayer-networks/README.md

-# Drawing and analyzing multilayer networks in R
+# How to draw and analyze multilayer networks in R

 Ecological Synthesis Lab (SintECO): https://marcomellolab.wordpress.com